Faced with possible news fee payments, Google removes links to California news sites for some users - ExBulletin

 The state Legislature passed the bill last year with bipartisan support, despite fierce opposition and lobbying from big tech companies.
 To become law, the bill must be passed by the California Senate later this year.

-But opponents, including Google, Meta and some independent newsrooms, say the bill would primarily benefit out-of-state newspaper chains and hedge funds and further decimate local news organizations. claims.
-Richard Gingras, Google's vice president for news, also told state lawmakers at a hearing last December that Google already does a lot to support local journalism and plans to join the tech giant in 2023.
-He said he pointed to financial grants and training for nearly 1,000 local publications. program.
+But opponents, including Google, Meta, and some independent newsrooms, call the bill a “link tax” that would primarily benefit out-of-state newspaper chains and hedge funds and reduce local reporting.
+This will further destroy the institution.
+Richard Gingras, Google's vice president for news, also told the state Legislature during a hearing last December that Google already does a lot to support local journalism, and that by 2023, the tech giant will be in nearly 1,000 local He pointed out that the publication received financial grants and training. program.

 If Google completely blocks content from search, news publishers will suffer and could potentially lay off even more journalists, but experts say that without news content, Google will also suffer financially.
 It says that it will be.

-Antitrust attorney Brandon Kresin, who represents the News Media Alliance and other news publishers, argued at a hearing in December that Google would do great harm to itself if it decided to stop using newspaper content.
-He told lawmakers he would.
-They would cut off their noses to spite their faces.
+“If Google decides to stop using newspaper content, You will be doing yourself a great deal of damage.”
+“They will cut off their noses to disfigure their faces.”

-Political disputes over Google's dominant search engine, which could limit access to various news sources, come amid legal troubles that weaken the company's internet empire.
-This may lead to a decision to
+Political disputes over Google's dominant search engine could limit access to various news sources, but behind it are legal troubles and decisions that undermine the company's internet empire.
+There is a possibility that it will lead to.

 U.S. Justice Department lawyers will file a federal lawsuit next month after presenting evidence supporting their claims that Google is abusing its power to stifle competition and innovation in the largest antitrust case in a quarter century.
 He is scheduled to make closing arguments before the judge.
 A decision is expected in the case later this year.